dynawo/dynawo.github.io/about/dynalgo.md

     license.
 All rights reserved.
 -->

 Dyna&omega;o-algorithms is a wrapper around Dyna&omega;o that provides utility algorithms to calculate complex key values of a power system.

 It can be used with any tool of the Dyna&omega;o toolsuite (DynaFlow, DynaWaltz, DynaSwing, DySym, DynaWave).

 It provides the following possibilities:
-  - **Systematic analysis**: simulations of a same base power system subject to different events to assess the global stability
+  - **Systematic analysis**: simulations of a same base power system subject to different events to assess the global stability;
   - **Margin calculation**: simulations of a same base power system with a load variation and subject to different events to compute the maximum load increase in a specific region before the voltage collapses;
   - **Load increase**: simulation of a single load variation.